 Amazon MQ Features

-With Amazon MQ, you can use the AWS Management Console, the Command Line Interface (CLI), or simple API calls to launch a production-ready message broker in minutes.
+With Amazon MQ, you can use the AWS Management Console, AWS CloudFormation, the Command Line Interface (CLI), or simple API calls to launch a production-ready message broker in minutes.
 Amazon MQ manages administrative tasks such as hardware provisioning, broker setup, software upgrades, and failure detection and recovery.

 High Availability and Message Durability